 - Ambiguously Gay and/or Ambiguously Bi: Little Richard's sexual orientation has been debated for more than half a century.
 The singer himself has described himself as gay in some interviews, but has also named himself an "omnisexual" in other interviews, while also going through a notorious phase of very public homophobia in the 1980s.
-Nevertheless his outrageously effeminate stage presence is part of his public persona and made him a gay icon nevertheless.
+Nevertheless his outrageously effeminate stage presence is part of his public persona and made him a gay icon all the same.

 - Cool Old Guy: He's now in his eighties and still sounds as good as he did in the 1950s.
 Not to mention the man looks damn good for his age.

 - Dancing Is Serious Business: Sang and danced as he played piano with an energy that influenced James Brown, Michael Jackson, The Beatles, The Rolling Stones, David Bowie, Queen, Lou Reed,... among others.

 - I Am the Band: Little Richard always performed with a band, but he was the star of the show.